pallove/ts-crypt/README.md

 # ts-crypt
 An crypt library by using typescript, refer to cloudwu`s [lcrypt](https://github.com/cloudwu/lua-crypt).

-because the crypto-js is incompatible with [skynet](https://github.com/cloudwu/skynet), also to heavy, so i made this.
+because the crypto-js is incompatible with [skynet](https://github.com/cloudwu/skynet), also too heavy, so i made this.